devonzuegel/ketchup-club/README.md

 ## Phase 4: Low priority

+- [ ] Push notification edge cases
+    - [ ] What if the user has multiple devices?
+    - [ ] What if the user disables push notifications from iOS settings, rather than via the app?
 - [ ] Fix the screen flicker that happens at login.
 I think it's an issue of not using a proper navigation library.
 It may not be an issue if we simply stick with a white background, it might just be an issue while we have a black background
 - [ ] Store the whole user in the global state and fetch that rather than doing this messy thing of finding the user in the list of friends.
 More details in `Home.js`
 - [ ] Make the light/dark mode setting item into a pretty toggle element, rather than just clickable text